hpcaitech/Open-Sora/README.md

 - [LLaVA](https://github.com/haotian-liu/LLaVA): A powerful image captioning model based on [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) and [Yi-34B](https://huggingface.co/01-ai/Yi-34B).
 - [PLLaVA](https://github.com/magic-research/PLLaVA): A powerful video captioning model.
 - [MiraData](https://github.com/mira-space/MiraData): A large-scale video dataset with long durations and structured caption.

-We are grateful for their exceptional work and generous contribution to open source.
-Special thanks go to the authors of [MiraData](https://github.com/mira-space/MiraData) and [Rectified Flow](https://github.com/gnobitab/RectifiedFlow) for their valuable advice and help.
-We wish to express gratitude towards AK for sharing this project on social media and Hugging Face for providing free GPU resources for our online Gradio demo.

 ## Citation